 No one can serve two masters, for either he will hate the one and love the other, or he will be devoted to the one and despise the other.
 You cannot serve God and money.
 (Matthew 6:24)

-If our priorities are out of line, we will serve or follow the one we love most: In this Matthew passage devotion to money shows that we despise God and serve cash.
+If our priorities are out of line, we will serve or follow the one we love most: In the Matthew passage, devotion to money diminishes the true worship of God in the service of cash.
 The Luke passage makes a similar point.
-A disciple of Jesus is one who lays down his life and His relationships at the feet of the Master: both become the property of Jesus to do with as He pleases.
-Unless we daily take up our cross and lay down our lives, we cannot be a disciple of Jesus.
-It’s mathematically impossible.
+A disciple of Jesus is one who lays down his or her life and lays even the most intimate relationships at the feet of the Master: both become the property of Jesus to do with as He pleases.
+Unless we lay down our lives and take up our cross daily, we cannot be a disciple of Jesus: it’s mathematically impossible.
 Only One can occupy first place in my heart, might, mind and strength.
 Not my life, my money, my friends or even my family.
 Only Christ can occupy the number one spot.

-I think most of us know this to be true and we think about this passage in terms of our conversion.
+Most of us know this principle to be true and these passages take us back in our minds to that day we first put our faith in Christ.
 We turned and followed Jesus, leaving behind those who would not come along with us.
-Many of us did that.
-We left behind family and friends, only to find that we actually gained a hundred times more within the Body of Christ:
+Many of us did that when we left behind family and friends, only to find that we actually gained a hundred times more within the Body of Christ:

 Jesus said, “Truly, I say to you, there is no one who has left house or brothers or sisters or mother or father or children or lands, for my sake and for the gospel,who will not receive a hundredfold now in this time, houses and brothers and sisters and mothers and children and lands, with persecutions, and in the age to come eternal life.”
 (Mark 10:29–30 ESV)

-Yes, as disciples of Christ we have been blessed a hundredfold with family, friends, and property along with lots of persecution.
-Of course, the real bonanza comes later when we enter the new age and eternal life.
+Yes, as disciples of Christ we are blessed a hundredfold with family, friends, and property along with lots of persecution.
+Of course, the real bonanza comes later, when we enter the new age and eternal life.

-But, what if you’re a disciple of Jesus and, perhaps, members of your family are believers, too?
+But, what if you’re a disciple of Jesus, a Christian, and perhaps, members of your family are believers, too?
 What if you and your extended family gather together in a local church?
 Let’s say you and some close relatives serve as leaders in a congregation.
-Is it possible to over love your family in that situation and put yourself in the impossible position of serving both your family and Jesus?
+Is it possible to over-love your family in that situation and put yourself in the impossible position of serving both your family and Jesus?
 If money is involved, doesn’t that make your situation doubly dangerous?
 A number of financial experts and Christian ministers think so.
-They have some words of wisdom for anyone in vocational ministry and the family members who support them.
+They have some words of wisdom on this subject for anyone in vocational ministry, as well as the family members who support them.